plforacle/mysql-ai-chatbot-rag/build-chatbot/build-chatbot.md

       ```

 4. From your local machine browser, test the Application Example: http://129.213.167.../chatbot

+## Task 9: Check for Errors

+1. Monitor PHP-FPM errors in real-time to troubleshoot issues with your PHP application.

+      ```bash
+      <copy>sudo tail -f /var/log/php-fpm/error.log</copy>
+      ```
+2. To exit: Press Ctrl+C to stop following the log and return to your normal command prompt.

 You may now **proceed to the next lab**